crestenstclair/crestendotpizza/src/pages/blog/2019-01-30-2019-goals-and-plans.md

 I'm turning 30 this year.
 I have always wanted to be a game developer.

-I studed computer science in college with the intention of graduating and taking a gamedev job.
+I studied computer science in college with the intention of graduating and taking a game dev job.

 One of my core values is valuing other people's advice and opinions.
-Because of this, I listened to the people around me when they told me that going into gamedev is youthful folly.
+Because of this, I listened to the people around me when they told me that going into game dev is youthful folly.
 They were probably right: I live a pretty amazing life right now.

 But, I've not been able to get that monkey off my back.
 I still love video games and I want to be more creative.
-I think now that I'm older and a teeny bit wiser, I can start to think about taking a risk and going into gamedev.
+I think now that I am older, more secure financially, more mentally stable, a and a teeny bit wiser, I can start to think about taking a risk and going into game dev.

-And to put it in a bit more pragmatic terms: I think my webdev gig is great, but I think experience developing low-level, real-time, graphically intense applications is going to be what's going to look good on my CV next.
+And to put it in a bit more pragmatic terms: I think my web dev gig is great, but I think experience developing low-level, real-time, graphically intense applications is going to be what's going to look good on my CV next.

-I have chosen to use Unreal engine because I like C++ and macros.
+I have chosen to use the Unreal engine because I like C++ and macros.

-Specifically I am going to read:
+Specifically, I am going to read:

 - Learning C++ By Building Games with Unreal
 - Mastering Game Development with Unreal Engine 4
-- OpenGL 4 Shanding Langauge Cookbook
+- OpenGL 4 Shading Langauge Cookbook
-- Realtime 3d Graphics with WebGL
+- Real-time 3d Graphics with WebGL
 - The Ray Tracer Challenge

 # Mathematics for Gamedev